Hariharan98m/HasuraFilestore/README.md

 # HasuraFilestore

-I've split my Working Project into modules and handling each component ( esp, if something unknown to me).
+I've split my Working Project into modules and handling each component ( esp, if something is unknown to me).

 This Module is to,